Talkdesk/api/integrations/auth-validation/README.md

 ## Steps

-1. Process the "auth" to check if they correspond to what was configured in Talkdesk
+1. The "auth" fields contain user submitted values (and/or resulting from the OAuth 2.0 token exchange) for the fields the integration configured within Talkdesk.
+Use that information as the user authentication within the external service.

-2. Make a request to the external service to validate the given credentials.
+2. Build a request to the external service to validate the given credentials.
+This can be a dummy request just to make sure the credentials are valid, or a more elaborate validation thorugh an authorization endpoint the external service may provide.

-3. Return 204 if the credentials are valid, 401 otherwise.
+3. Return 204 if the request succeeds, 401 otherwise.